Martha Zepp, Penn State University

 Method of Pack and Processing

-With proper canning procedures, you can enjoy this quality tasty fruit all year.
+By following proper canning procedures, you can enjoy this quality tasty fruit all year.
 Peaches are best if consumed within a year and are safe as long as the lids remain vacuum sealed.